 Medical Expert Witness

-Medical Speech-Language Pathology and Dysphagia Expert Witness
+Medical Speech-Language Pathology

 In medical malpractice cases, SLP expert witness asks: What would a reasonable and competent speech-language pathologist and related practitioners do when faced with a similar situation and setting?
 The expert investigates if prudent decisions, documentations and communications were made to attempt to mitigate (reduce severity or minimize risk for) negative outcomes, as no healthcare practitioner can prevent aspiration and choking 100% of the time.
 Was the evaluation and treatment process acceptable and sound?
 This does not ask if the care displayed advanced or exceptional skills.
-If care was below accepted standards of professional conduct, then the expert determines if the care directly lead to the negative outcomes (i.e., the suspected choking and/or aspiration event, the health decline, or death of the person)?
+However, if care was below accepted standards of professional conduct, then the expert determines if the care directly lead to the negative outcomes (i.e., the suspected choking and/or aspiration event, the health decline, or death of the person)?

 Karen has clinical experience across the continuum of care, having worked in home health, sub-acute skilled nursing facilities, long-term care, rehabilitation centers and hospitals.
 She still maintains her clinical practice in a large acute care teaching hospital with inpatients and outpatients.
+(NOTE: please see ABOUT tab for further details and Karen’s CV link below.)

-Since beginning her expert witness practice in 2016, Karen has worked with both defense and plaintiff attorneys on over 35 cases.
+Since beginning her expert witness practice in 2016, Karen has worked with both defense and plaintiff attorneys on over 55 cases.

 Karen is detail oriented in her medical record reviews, writing thorough reports to outline the full timeline of events.
 Additionally, she can clearly summarize the key points in a case, which has helped to reach favorable resolutions faster.